ImperialCollegeLondon/RCS_UserSupport_public/docs/Service_Status.md

-# Check the Status of HPC Services
+## HPC Services Status

-As at times data loss may occur due to File Systems outages and/or Hardware issues.
+Despite the Team being busy keeping incidents at a minimum, at times data loss may occur due to File System's outages and/or possible Hardware issues.

-We invite (and strongly advise) users to **check the Status of the HPC Services**  especially :
+We invite and advise users to **check often the Status of the HPC Services**  especially  in the following situations :

 - before **running important or long jobs/workflows** (or anything that could be impacted by Systems downtime - either planned or unexpected.